-Istanbul, my darling city, I never get bored writing about you and never get bored visiting you.
-Before New York, you were there and you always will be there.
-(If we get rid of all these political nonsense in the country. :/)
+These 5 hidden places in Istanbul were my favorites when I lived there many years ago.
+Istanbul, my darling city, I never get bored writing about you or visiting you.
+Before New York, you were there, and you will always be there.
+(If we get rid of all this political nonsense in the country, I would consider without a second thought I prefer to be in both countries)

-As you know, I had a month long vacation between April and May.
-I’ve started my vacation from my hometown Adana, then It continued in Ankara (the capital of Turkey) and continued with Istanbul for two days and after Dubai and Maldives we stayed in Istanbul 3-4 days more for Fatih’s business meeting and to enjoy the city as tourists.
+As you know, I had a month-long vacation between April and May.
+I started my vacation in my hometown, Adana, and then continued in Ankara (the capital of Turkey) and Istanbul for two days.
+After Dubai and the Maldives, we stayed in Istanbul 3-4 days more for Fatih’s business meeting and to enjoy the city as tourists.

-Because of the last 2 years’ damage, the city suffers a lot.
+The city has suffered a lot from the damage in the last 2 years.
 Istanbul was the most visited city in Europe back in 2014.
-Back to back bomb attacks and Syrian Refugee crisis and not very sympathetic government bring everything to today’s situation.
+Back-to-back bomb attacks, the Syrian Refugee crisis, and a very sympathetic government bring everything to today’s situation.
 Even though with too many problems, the city never loses its beauty for true Istanbulite.
 Whenever I pass the Bosphorus with those nostalgic ferries, I forget everything bad about the city.
-It is the most magical 20 min ride of my life, undoubtedly, every time.
+It is the most magical 20-minute ride of my life, undoubtedly, every time.

-Since I have so much love for the city, I decided to write about my favorite places this time.
-I show a glimpse of local Istanbulite’s Istanbul.
-Please comment here after you go to these places and tell me if you like it or not.
+Since I love the city so much, I decided to write about my favorite places this time.
+I show a glimpse of local Istanbulites’ Istanbul.
+After visiting these places, please comment here and tell me if you like it.

-I have actually more places to share with you but I picked these places to show you a bit about modern Istanbulite’s lifestyle.
-So here is 5 Hidden Places in Istanbul.
+I have more places to share with you, but I picked these places to show you a bit about the modern Istanbulite lifestyle.
+So here are 5 Hidden Places in Istanbul.

 5 Hidden Places in Istanbul